devlucassantos/vnc-api/README.md

 ### Prerequisites

-> Note that to properly run `vnc-api` you will need to have the [`vnc-databases` containers](https://github.com/devlucassantos/vnc-databases) running so that this application's container has access to the databases needed to query the data.
+To run [vnc-api](#vnc-api) correctly you need to have the [vnc-databases](https://github.com/devlucassantos/vnc-databases) containers running, so that this application's container has access to the databases needed to query the data.

 ### Running via Docker